Syfaro/finch/README.md

 Unlike the [Telegram Bot API](https://github.com/go-telegram-bot-api/telegram-bot-api), this is a framework for writing commands, not just low level dealings with the API directly.

-It currently is in its early infancy and needs lots of work.
-Expect frequent breaking changes.

 You can see how to write some commands from the example commands provided in the `commands` folder.

 ## Example